 At least 10 credits in Level 2 English with some English external exam success.

-Number of Credits Achiev vement Standards Ext.
+Numb ei oi Credits Achiev ement Standards Ext t.
 Int.
-91492 Demonstrate understanding of the media representation of an aspect of New Zealand culture or society 3 91493 Demonstrate understanding of a relationship between a media genre and society.
-4 91494 Produce a design for a media product that meets the requirements of a brief.
-4 91495 Produce a media product to meet the requirements of a brief.
-6 Total Credits 17 ,
+91493 Demonstrate understanding of a relationship between a media genre and society 4 91494 Produce a design for a media product that meets the requirements of a brief 4 91495 Produce a media product to meet the requirements of a brief 6 91497 Write a media text to meet the requirements of a brief 3 Total Credits 17